sayanarijit/offline-docs.xplr/README.md

 # Offline Docs

-This plugin makes it easy to fetch the latest xplr docs and browse offline.
+This plugin makes it easy to fetch the appropriate version of xplr docs and browse offline.

 ## Usage